Summary

 With the high-level functionality determined, I started planning out my implementation.
 I needed to create 3 new separate component classes: CustomGridLayoutGroup, CustomHorizontalLayoutGroup, and CustomVerticalLayoutGroup.
 Each of these classes would inherit their unique behaviour from their respective Unity Layout Group classes.

 To separate the dirtying functionality between my custom and the Unity Layout Groups, I used the Strategy/Policy Design Pattern.
 I created a new interface, IMarkForRebuildPolicy which contained one method, MarkForRebuild().
 I then created two classes that extended this interface, StandardMarkForRebuildPolicy and CustomMarkForRebuildPolicy.
-The LayoutGroup base class would using dependency injection and store an IMarkForRebuildPolicy variable and by default use the standard rebuild policy.
+The LayoutGroup base class would use dependency injection and store an IMarkForRebuildPolicy variable and by default use the standard rebuild policy.
 The standard version would use Unity's rebuilding process, while the custom version skips the LayoutRoot search using a stored root.
 During their initialization, the new Custom Layout Group classes would use constructor injection to set the IMarkForRebuildPolicy variable as a CustomMarkForRebuildPolicy.

 Each Custom Layout Group class would also store an instance of a new CustomLayoutGroupCache class.
 The cache class stores a reference to a Layout Group's LayoutRoot and the ILayoutController components used to validate a LayoutRoot.
 This class also handles the logic for validating the root and updating the root and controllers when needed (I.e. OnTransformParentChanged()).
 Lastly this classes references the CustomLayoutGroupManager using dependency injection and uses it to validate SetDirty() calls.